auth0/auth0.js/README.md

 > ***Important:*** this will use postMessage to communicate between the silent callback and the SPA.
 When false the SDK will attempt to parse the url hash should ignore the url hash and no extra behaviour is needed.

+> **Also important:** If you're not using the hosted login page to do social logins, you have to use your own [social connection keys](https://manage.auth0.com/#/connections/social).
+If you use Auth0's dev keys, you'll always get `login_required` as an error when calling `renewAuth`.

 It is strongly recommended to have a dedicated callback page for silent authentication in order to avoid loading your entire application again inside an iframe.
 This callback page should only parse the URL hash and post it to the parent document so that your application can take action depending on the outcome of the silent authentication attempt.
 For example: